microsoft/ignite-learning-paths-training-afun/afun70/presentations.md

 <!--
 This is a machine generated file, and should not be edited, as it will be overwritten with future updates.

+If you have questions around this process please contact Scott Cate
 -->

 # AFUN70 Presentation Files